Free School Meals 2017/2018

 - Additional support for our more disadvantaged learners during the transition from Primary College

-Student A couldn’t speak English when she arrived in this country in 2005 and joined us in 2012 from St Nicholas Primary College.
+Student A couldn’t speak English when she arrived in the UK in 2005 and joined us in 2012 from St Nicholas Primary College.
 Prior to this she had spent a short time at a primary college in Hull after emigrating from the Philippines.
 Student A embraced all we have on offer at CCCC during her time with us.

 She accessed the following with support from PP Funding: